DynareJulia/Dynare.jl/doc/src/model-file/syntax-elements.md

 different information set than the information available at current period.
 For example, `EXPECTATION(-1)(x(+1))` is equal to the expected value of variable x at next period, using the information set available at the previous period.
-See `aux-variables`{.interpreted-text role="ref"} for an explanation of how this operator is handled internally and how this affects the output.
+See `aux-variables` for an explanation of how this operator is handled internally and how this affects the output.

 ### Functions